dhondta/python-pybots/docs/index.md

 This library is born from the need of making computations while communicating the results to a remote host with time constraints.
 Furthermore, rewriting the same lines of code repeatedly for handling the session with the remote host while the computation could hold in only a few lines made scripting this kind of application a huge mess.

 Hence, it was interesting to regroup some base features and machinery inside a few classes handling common protocols in a clean and modular way in order to hide the session-side and only let the computation-side for future scripts.

-In the funny part of such applications, it was also interesting to particularize these classes for handling more specific communications with CTF websites like [RingZer0](https://ringzer0team.com) and [Root-Me](https://www.root-me.org).
-This allowed to reduce the size of challenge solution scripts to a minimum for only the computation part.
+This way, some classes could be particularized for handling more specific communications with security-related Web services (e.g. [Shodan](https://shodan.io), [Censys](https://censys.io)) or CTF websites (e.g. [RingZer0](https://ringzer0team.com), [Root-Me](https://www.root-me.org)).

 -----